 Tomcat Plugin

-The Tomcat plugin allows you to setup Tomcat to run your project’s web application.
-This project has a number of settings that control its behavior, but nothing is required and if your project conforms to the standard layout, this plugin will work out of the box.
-The features of the plugin are also the public methods of the plugin class so you can refer to the Groovy Doc for more information.
+The Tomcat plugin allows you to set up Tomcat to run your project’s web application.
+This project has a number of settings that control its behavior, but nothing is required.
+If your project conforms to the standard layout, this plugin will work out of the box.
+The features of the plugin are also the public methods of the plugin class, so you can refer to the Groovy Doc for more information.

 Here is how you load this plugin: